Bird flu costs pile up as outbreak enters second year

 OMAHA, Neb.
 (AP) — The ongoing bird flu outbreak has cost the government roughly $661 million and added to consumers’ pain at the grocery store after more than 58 million birds were slaughtered to limit the spread of the virus.

-In addition to the cost of the government response and rising prices for eggs, chicken and turkey, farmers who raise those animals have easily lost more than $1 billion, said an agricultural economist, though no one has calculated the total cost to the industry yet.
+In addition to the cost of the government response that the USDA tallied up and rising prices for eggs, chicken, and turkey, farmers who raise those animals have easily lost more than $1 billion, said an agricultural economist, though no one has calculated the total cost to the industry yet.

 The bad news is that with the outbreak entering its second year and the spring migratory season looming, there is no end in sight.
 And there is little farmers can do beyond the steps they have already taken to try to keep the virus out.